bendangelo/EntityJS/README.md

 Version 0.3 is a major release with many revisions and a brand new ruby gem to work with.
 You can now type `entityjs new game-name` and a new game will be created.
 Of course there are more commands, check below.

 There is a new directory structure, testing framework, better minifier, better config file and more.
-This is currently in alpha and most of it doesn't work!

 **Warning:** there are many name changes which will break older entity games!